zfcampus/apigility-documentation/auth/authentication-oauth2.md

-For testing purposes, you can use the SQLite database shipped [in the `zf-oauth2` repository](https://github.com/zfcampus/zf-oauth2/tree/master/data) in the file `dbtest.sqlite`.
-Copy this to `data/oauth2-test.sqlite` in your application to use this example database.
+For testing purposes, you can use the SQLite database shipped [in the `zf-oauth2` repository](https://github.com/zfcampus/zf-oauth2/tree/master/data) in the file `dbtest.sqlite`; copy this to `data/oauth2-test.sqlite` in your application to use this example database.
-To use this example, you need to specify the absolute path of the database file in the PDO DSN field, using the syntax `sqlite:/path/to/database/file`.
+To use this example, you need to specify the _absolute_ path of the database file in the PDO DSN field, using the syntax `sqlite:/path/to/database/file`.
 In this database we created a client with `client_id` **testclient** and `client_secret` **testpass**, and a user with `username` **testuser** and a `password` **testpass**.
 We will use this data in the following use cases:

 All sensitive data such as `client_secret` (in the `oauth_clients` table) and `password` (in the `oauth_users` table), are hashed by Apigility using the [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) algorithm.
-If you want to generate the bcrypt value of a plaintext password you can use the [Zend\Crypt\Password\Bcrypt](http://framework.zend.com/manual/2.2/en/modules/zend.crypt.password.html#bcrypt) component of Zend Framework 2.
-Also included is a tool to generate bcrypt hash values from the command line.
-This tool is located
+If you want to generate the bcrypt value of a plaintext password, you can use the [Zend\Crypt\Password\Bcrypt](http://framework.zend.com/manual/2.2/en/modules/zend.crypt.password.html#bcrypt) component of Zend Framework.
+Also included is a tool to generate bcrypt hash values from the command line; this tool is located
 [in the `zf-oauth2` repository](https://github.com/zfcampus/zf-oauth2/tree/master/bin/bcrypt.php)
 For instance, to
 generate the bcrypt value of the string "test", you can use the following command: